MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-base-02.md

 ![mr-learning-base](images/mr-learning-base/base-02-section5-step2-5.png)

 > [!NOTE]
 > The 'Package name' is the unique identifier for the app.
-Consequently, you should change this identifier before deploying the app to avoid overwriting previously installed apps.
+You should change this identifier before deploying the app to avoid overwriting previously installed apps.

 > [!TIP]
 > The 'Product Name' is the name displayed in the HoloLens Start menu.
-To make the app easier to locate during development, you may add an underscore in front of the name to sort it to the top.
+To make the app easier to locate during development, add an underscore in front of the name to sort it to the top.

 ## Creating and configuring the scene